-The large amount of genomic and exome sequences available recently has provided us with the unique opportunity to characterize the genetic variation within the human population.
-The exome comprises the coding sequences of all protein-coding genes and is equivalent to approximately 1% of the total haploid genomic sequence (30 Mb) \cite{PMID:19684571}.
-Due to the reduced cost of exome sequencing and clinical relevance of variation within the coding regions of the genome, it is more widely used for genetic diagnosis.
-The variations within an individual’s genome are either acquired hereditarily (germline mutations) or they occur during the person’s lifetime (somatic mutations) due to errors during cell division.
-While germline mutations are typically present in every cell of the person, somatic mutations are only present in certain cells and are typically not passed on to the next generation.
-There are approximately 74 de novo (new) variants that occur during each cell division \cite{PMID:22805709} and these variants can either be germline (in egg or sperm cell or during fertilization) or somatic.
-As only germline mutations are passed on to the next generation, somatic mutations are not under evolutionary selection.
+The vast amounts of genomic and exome sequences available is providing unique opportunities to characterize genetic variation within the human population.
+The exome comprises the coding sequences of all protein-coding genes and constitutes approximately 1% of the total genomic sequence \cite{PMID:19684571}.
+Due to the reduced cost of exome sequencing and better-characterized clinical relevance of variation within the coding regions of the genome, it is more widely used for genetic diagnosis.
+Variants within an individual’s genome are either acquired at birth (germline mutations) or during the person’s lifetime (somatic mutations) as a consequence of errors during cell division.
+While germline mutations are typically present in every cell of the person, somatic mutations only affect certain cells and are typically not passed on to the next generation.
+There are approximately 74 de novo (new) variants that occur during each generation \cite{PMID:22805709}.
+As only germline mutations are passed on to the next generation, somatic mutations are not under conventional evolutionary selection.

-Various studies have found that there is extensive variation in the human genome \cite{PMID:20981092,PMID:22604720,PMID:23128226,PMID:24092746}.
-On average, any individual genome contains 20,000-25,000 coding variants (Table 1), of which 9,000-11,000 variants are nonsynonymous.
-As deleterious variants are expected to be under negative selection, the frequency with which a particular variation or allele occurs is used to characterize the evolutionary pressure on a variant.
-Although most of the variants within any particular individual are common variants (minor allele frequency > 5%), the majority of genetic variation within coding regions is due to distinct single nucleotide variants (SNVs), each of which occur very rarely within the human population (minor allele frequency < 0.5%).
-About 25-50% of the rare non-synonymous variants within healthy individuals were estimated to be deleterious indicating that the human proteome is highly robust to a large number of non-specific perturbations and because most rare deleterious variants are heterozygous with the cell also containing a functional copy of the gene \cite{PMID:23128226,PMID:24092746}.
-Even though the amount of genomic data is increasing, about 200,000-500,000 unobserved SNVs are still discovered after each personal genome is sequenced \cite{PMID:23128226,PMID:24092746}.
-As deleterious mutations are enriched within rare nonsynonymous variants, we need to continue sequencing a large number of individuals to characterize and catalog these variants and their frequency within the human population.
-Indeed, the number of rare variants continues to grow even after the 1000 Genomes Consortium and Exome Aggregation Consortium data (60,706 individuals) data has become available.
+The human genome exhibits extensive variation \cite{PMID:20981092,PMID:22604720,PMID:23128226,PMID:24092746}.
+On average, any individual genome contains 20,000-25,000 coding variants (Table 1), of which 9,000-11,000 are nonsynonymous.
+As deleterious variants are under negative selection, the frequency with which a particular variant or allele occurs in a particular population can be used as a proxy to characterize the evolutionary pressure on it.
+Although most of the variants within any particular individual are common (defined as having a minor allele frequency greater than 5%), most coding variants manifest as distinct single nucleotide variants (SNVs), each of which occur very rarely within the human population (defined as having a minor allele frequency less than 0.5%).
+About 25-50% of the rare non-synonymous variants within healthy individuals are estimated to be deleterious, suggesting that the human proteome is highly robust to a large number of non-specific perturbations and because most rare deleterious variants are heterozygous implying that the cell also contains a functional copy of the gene \cite{PMID:23128226,PMID:24092746}.
+Despite the fact that new genomic data is still being produced, about 200,000-500,000 previously unobserved SNVs are still discovered after each personal genome is sequenced, suggesting that there is not yet a saturation in data on human polymorphism \cite{PMID:23128226,PMID:24092746}.
+Indeed, the number of rare variants continues to grow even after the 1000 Genomes Consortium and Exome Aggregation Consortium data (60,706 individuals) \cite{http://exac.broadinstitute.org} data has become available.
+As deleterious mutations tend to occur at very low frequencies, we need to continue sequencing a large number of individuals to characterize and catalog these variants and their frequencies within the human population.